My top 5 tips for taking more than just snaps this Christmas

 But it is worth trying to shoot in natural light where possible rather than using the flash on your camera.
 If you know how to turn the flash off on your camera then please do….the direct flash on the camera never gives good results!

 For these photos of my boys opening their stockings a few years ago, I opened the curtains and blinds in our bedroom to let in as much light as possible.
+They obviously didn’t wake up too early that year!
 I also made sure they were sat on the bed instead of the floor so they had as much natural light falling on them as I could.

 This meant that I was then able to photograph them without using the flash, resulting in much more natural-looking photos.